learn-co-curriculum/react-hooks-jsx/README.md

 A function component **must return JSX**.

 Every function component you use needs to return _one_ JSX element.
-Although our example displays six lines of JSX, this is done for readability only.
+Although our example displays eight lines of JSX, this is done for readability only.
 The entire return statement is wrapped in parentheses so it is considered one 'chunk' of JSX code, with _one_ top level element:

 ```jsx
 return <div className="tweet">{/*child elements in here*/}</div>;